DiGyt/language-pragmatics/README.md

 # language-pragmatics

-This is a sample experiment using _magpie.
+This is an interactive chat experiment created for the Cognitive Modeling Groupd at the Institute for Cognitive Sciences Osnabrück.

-First, set up the project with `npm install`
+Set up the project with `npm install`

-To run the project locally, run `npm run serve`
+Run the project locally, run `npm run serve`

 To build the project for deployment (e.g. to Netlify), run `npm run build`

-For more information, see our [getting started guide](https://magpie-ea.github.io/magpie-site/experiments/introduction.html).
+For more information about magpie, see our [getting started guide](https://magpie-ea.github.io/magpie-site/experiments/introduction.html).

+To run this experiment, visit [https://sad-bhabha-077723.netlify.app](https://sad-bhabha-077723.netlify.app).
+Since this experiment relies on active communication between participants, it works only if opened in two browsers at the same time.